towolf/towolf.github.com/docs/PsychTests/AlphaMultiplicationAccuracyTest.markdown

 independent of the choice of blending factor string and the blending surface, setting return argument "independentFlag" accordingly.

-Because in OpenGL pixel color components are ultimately encoded as 8\-bit integers in video RAM, the results of OpenGL alpha multiplicaion will be less accurate than those predicted by floating\-point calculations.
+Because in OpenGL pixel color components are ultimately encoded as 8-bit integers in video RAM, the results of OpenGL alpha multiplicaion will be less accurate than those predicted by floating-point calculations.
 If OpenGL rounds to the nearest integer then the alpha multiply error will be less than 0.5.
 This is the limit of precision of the color components of a pixel.
 Therefore, when alpha blending rounds to the nearest integer,